ottuco/ottu-flutter-sdk/README.md

 ## Getting started

 To initialize the SDK you need to create session token.
 You can create session token with our public API [Click here](https://app.apiary.io/iossdk2/editor) to see more detail about our public API.
-Also, please relace the domain with the merchant id in the public API.

 Installation
 ==========================